-Little is known about the effectiveness of title IV aid or tax preferences in promoting, for example, postsecondary attendance or school choice, in part because of research data and methodological challenges.
+Little is known about the effectiveness of Title IV aid or tax preferences in promoting, for example, postsecondary attendance or school choice, in part because of research data and methodological challenges.
 As a result, policymakers do not have information that would allow them to make the most efficient use of limited federal resources to help students and families.

-Chairman Grassley, Senator Baucus, and Members of the Committee:
+Mr. Chairman and Members of the Subcommittee:

-We are pleased to be here this morning to discuss the federal government's efforts to financially support attendance at postsecondary education institutions.
+We are pleased to be here this morning to discuss the complexity of multiple tax incentives targeted to postsecondary education.
 American higher education has long been crucial to the development of our nation's cultural, social, and economic capital.
-At the dawn of the 21st Century, changing workforce demographics, a more integrated global economy, and numerous technological advances are placing new demands on our colleges and universities.
+At the dawn of the 21st century, changing workforce demographics, a more integrated global economy, and numerous technological advances are placing new demands on our colleges and universities.
 For the United States to remain competitive in the rising global knowledge economy, its citizens will need both the ways and means to endow themselves with the tools necessary for the task.
-However, rising tuition has become a disconcertingly fixed feature of our higher education system, and in recent months concerns about postsecondary access and affordability have received notable attention through the findings of the Secretary of Education's Commission on the Future of Higher Education and the Comptroller General's recent forum on the Global Competitiveness of the Nation's Higher Education System.
+Nevertheless, the affordability of American higher education remains a topic of considerable attention as evidenced by the work of the current Congress in both passing the College Cost Reduction and Access Act1 and its ongoing efforts to reauthorize the Higher Education Act of 1965.

 This hearing is an opportunity to consider whether any changes should be made in the government's overall strategy and the individual programs and tax provisions that provide financial assistance to students and families saving or paying for postsecondary education or repaying student loans.
 This opportunity to review the programs and tax provisions is important for several reasons.
 The fact that we face large and growing structural deficits in the future-primarily driven by demographics and rising health care costs-emphasizes the need to consider how the government allocates resources.
-In addition, GAO has noted that fundamental reexamination of government programs, policies, and priorities is necessary to assure that they match the needs of the 21st Century.
-GAO has identified the coordination of student aid programs1 and the effectiveness of those programs2 both as key topics needing congressional oversight.
+In addition, we have noted that fundamental reexamination of government programs, policies, and priorities is necessary to assure that they match the needs of the 21st century.
+We have identified the coordination of student aid programs2 and the effectiveness of those programs3 both as key topics needing congressional oversight.

-My statement today will focus on three issues that emerged in our 2005 report on student grant and loan assistance made available under Title IV of the Higher Education Act and postsecondary education tax preferences.3
+Our statement today will focus on four issues that emerged in our 2005 report and subsequent 2006 testimony on student grant and loan